skunkworxdark/XYGrid_nodes/README.md

 ![CollageExamples](images/collage.png)
 ## Usage
 <ins>Install:</ins><BR>
 Their are two options for installing these nodes.
+(Option 1 is the recomended option)
 1. Git clone the repo into the `invokeai/nodes` directory. (**Recommended** - as it allows updating via a git pull)
     - open a command prompt/terminal in the invokeAI nodes directory ( or choose `8.
 Open the developer console` option from the invoke.bat then `cd nodes`)
     - run `git clone https://github.com/skunkworxdark/XYGrid_nodes.git`